North Hykeham

-North Hykeham is a town and civil parish in the North Kesteven district, in the county of Lincolnshire, England.
-It forms part of the Lincoln Urban Area.
-The population of the town at the 2011 census was 13,884.
+North Hykeham is an industrial town and civil parish in the North Kesteven District of Lincolnshire, England.
+It is located directly south of the city of Lincoln, where it forms the southern part of the wider Lincoln Urban Area along with Waddington, Bracebridge Heath, Canwick and South Hykeham.
+The parish covering the town had a population of 16,844 in the 2021 Census.

 History

+The name Hykeham possibly derives from the Old English hicahām meaning 'Hica's village' or hīcehām, where hīce refers to a type of small bird.

 North Hykeham was originally spelt "North Hyckham", and is commonly referred to as just 'Hykeham'.

 North Hykeham is independent from Lincoln, despite being contiguous with the city and its surrounding areas.
 The old village dates back to the Angles, Germanic invaders who occupied much of Britain after the Romans left in 400 AD.
 The Danes and Vikings arrived in Lincolnshire in 900 AD, hence places with names ending in –by, thorpe and ham (which mean ‘village’).

-The Domesday Book (1086) records that North Hykeham had 15 households and a 52-acre meadow.
+The Domesday Book of 1086 records that North Hykeham had 15 households and a 52-acre meadow.
 The tenant-in-chief was Baldwin of Flanders.

 The windmills featured on the town crest are a reference to the two ancient windmills that once stood in the town, with each being owned by one of the two manors.
 The first mill was of a brick-built construction and was part of 'Ladds Mill' which was located on what is now known as Mill Lane (hence the name).

 North Hykeham Church was first mentioned in 1160 but, by 1535 it was a 'free chapel', and by 1700 a ruin.
 From 1700 there was no church in North Hykeham.
 All Saints Church, consisting of nave, south aisle, chancel and tower, was erected on a new site in 1868, at a cost of £1200.
 A Methodist Chapel was built in 1881.
 In 1894 the first Parish Council was established and met in the village school.
 In 1948 the Parish Council moved to the Memorial Hall ('The Tin Tabernacle') on Newark Road.
 The present Memorial Hall was built in 1969.
 In May 2006 the Town Council moved to its new premises in Fen Lane, an extension of an existing pavilion.

 Geography

 North Hykeham lies south-southwest of Lincoln.
-It neighbors South Hykeham, Bracebridge Heath, Thorpe-on-the-Hill and the Lincoln suburb of Birchwood.
+It neighbours South Hykeham, Bracebridge Heath, Thorpe-on-the-Hill and the Lincoln suburb of Birchwood.
 North Hykeham is also the only other town in the North Kesteven District (along with Sleaford).
-The boundary with Lincoln/North Hykeham starts at Doddington Road and Triton Road.
+The boundary with Lincoln/North Hykeham starts at Doddington Road and Tritton Road.

 Governance

-North Hykeham is in the district of North Kesteven and has its own local town council on Fen Lane.
+North Hykeham is in the district of North Kesteven and has a town council on Fen Lane.
+The council consists of six wards, Forum, Grange, Meadow, Memorial, Moor and Witham.
 It falls within the Sleaford and North Hykeham parliamentary constituency.
 The MP for the seat since 2016 has been the Conservative Caroline Johnson.